 4. Visit a bygone era at the Clan Jetties

 There are 5 Clan Jetties in George Town, Penang.
-These are long jetties protruding into the sea, each historically owned by a single extended Chinese family, or clan.
+These long jetties protrude into the sea, each historically owned by a single extended Chinese family, or clan.
 It’s now possible to visit all of them.
-I recommend visiting two: The Chew Jetty and the Tan Jetty.
+I recommend visiting two: the Chew Jetty and the Tan Jetty.

 The Chew Jetty is the primary jetty visited by tourists.
 With a beautiful temple at the start, it’s beautifully decorated in typical Chinese style and full of tourist shops and street art.
 While there are still a few homes, most have been converted into shops or restaurants.
-This will be busy, but it will give you beautiful pictures for your Insta.
+It can get crowded, but it’s a great spot for Instagram-worthy photos.

 For a more authentic feel, visit the Tan Jetty.
-This forms a huge contrast, and looks much as it must have over a hundred years ago.
+It provides a stark contrast, appearing much as it likely did a century ago.
 It’s clear that people are still living in almost all of the houses and it’s easy to imagine that the houses have been passed down generation after generation.

 The end of the Tan Jetty forms a nerve-wracking walk out into the sea, a narrow walk ending in a wider platform.
 Walking along the narrow, creaking boards of Tan Jetty, I couldn’t help but wonder—was I about to fall into the sea?
 Thankfully, I made it to the end, rewarded with a stunning, breezy view.